cmu-db/benchbase/scripts/anonymization/README.md

 ### Basic

 The most basic config will need only the name of the table and the privacy mechanism.
 All necessary information is collected automatically.
+This method is not recommended since it typically results in faulty behavior because the anonymization algorithms do not know how to handle certain columns.

 ```xml
 <anonymization>